Tax credits for Iowa homeschooling families?

 Thanks to the efforts of Homeschool Iowa, in partnership with an Iowa Legislature and Governor willing to tackle significant education reform, this is now a reality!

-The Iowa Department of Revenue has now officially filed and published their proposed regulations for the new Iowa Code section opening Tuition and Textbook Tax Credits to homeschoolers.
+The Iowa Department of Revenue has now officially filed and published their regulations for the new Iowa Code section opening Tuition and Textbook Tax Credits to homeschoolers.

 Prior to the rules release, the IDOR published some guidance on its website.